ikcDevelopment/payaraHackathonUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# **APPLICATION DESCRIPTION:**

+To handle any kind of personnel the hospital needs.
+For the sake of this app, I am targeting on medics or doctors, focusing on his or her speciality and type to distinguish him or her from the rest of people.

+**Patient** is the person who goes to the hospital to be treated medically.

+The process I am following is, the patient reach the hospital:

+* Ask to be register
+* or says I am a register patient

+**Next ask for an appointment**
+At this point the application:

+* Create a medical record
+* or pull the medical record from the microstream database

+With the medical record the application: